Al-Mansur: Background and early life

-Al-Mansur was a great great-grandson of Abbas ibn Abd al-Muttalib, an uncle of the Islamic prophet, Muhammad.
-Al-Mansur's brother al-Saffah began asserting his claim to become caliph in the 740s and became particularly active in Khorasan, an area where non-Arab Muslims lived.
-After the death of the Umayyad caliph Hisham ibn Abd al-Malik in 743 a period of instability followed.
-Al-Saffah led the Abbasid Revolution in 747 and his claim to power was supported throughout Iraq by Muslims.
-He became the first caliph of the Abbasid caliphate in 750 after defeating his rivals.
+Al-Mansur was a great-great-grandson of Abbas ibn Abd al-Muttalib, an uncle of the Islamic prophet, Muhammad.
+Al-Mansur's brother al-Saffah began asserting his claim to the caliphate in the 740s and became particularly active in Khorasan.
+After the death of the Umayyad caliph Hisham ibn Abd al-Malik in 743, a period of instability followed.
+Al-Saffah led the Abbasid Revolution in 747, and his claim to power was supported throughout Iraq.
+He became the first caliph of the Abbasid Caliphate in 750 after defeating his rivals.

-Shortly before the overthrow of the Umayyads by an army of rebels from Khorasan that were influenced by propaganda spread by the Abbasids, the last Umayyad Caliph Marwan II, arrested the head of the Abbasid family, Al Mansur's other brother Ibrahim.
-Al-Mansur fled with the rest of his family to Kufa where some of the Khorasanian rebel leaders gave their allegiance to his brother al-Saffah.
-Ibrahim died in captivity and al-Saffah became the first Abbasid Caliph.
-During his brother's reign, al-Mansur led an army to Mesopotamia where he received a submission from the governor after informing him of the last Umayyad Caliph's death.
-The last Umayyad governor had taken refuge in Iraq in a garrison town.
+Shortly before the overthrow of the Umayyads by the Khorasani army mobilized through the extensive underground network of the Abbasid mission, the last Umayyad caliph Marwan II arrested the head of the Abbasid family, al-Mansur's older brother Ibrahim.
+Al-Mansur fled with the rest of his family to Kufa, where some of the Khorasanian rebel leaders gave their allegiance to his brother al-Saffah.
+Ibrahim died in captivity, and al-Saffah became the first Abbasid caliph.
+During his brother's reign, al-Mansur led an army to Mesopotamia, where he received the submission of the local governor after informing him of the Umayyad caliph's death.
+The governor had taken refuge in Iraq in a garrison town.
 He was promised a safe-conduct by al-Mansur and the Caliph al-Saffah, but after surrendering the town, he was executed with a number of his followers.

-According to The Meadows of Gold, a history book in Arabic written around 947 CE, al-Mansur's dislike of the Umayyad dynasty is well documented and he has been reported saying:
+According to The Meadows of Gold, a history book in Arabic written around 947 AD, al-Mansur's dislike of the Umayyad dynasty is well documented and he has been reported saying: